Scalable multiphoton generation from cavity-synchronized single-photon sources: Derivation of effective model for cavity synchronization

-where we have also used the inequalities $|\Delta|,\kappa\ll \omega_d$ valid for our parameter conditions.
-The first term in (\ref{f1sol}) reaches the steady state value $\sim|\alpha_{\rm ss}|e^{-i(\omega_d t-\phi)}$ in a timescale $\sim 1/\kappa$ and the second term causes the fast but low amplitude oscillation observed in Fig.~\ref{fig:dynamics}(a).
-Even for a large driving strength $\Omega_0\gtrsim \omega_d$, the second term can be neglected with respect to the first when $|\alpha_{\rm ss}|\gg 1$ as it is the case for our parameters.
-Since in bad cavity limit (\ref{weakcouplingbadcavity}) the timescale for the qubit dynamics is much longer than $\sim 1/\kappa$, we can use the steady state value $\alpha(t)\approx |\alpha_{\rm ss}|e^{-i(\omega_d t-\phi)}$ to approximate the cavity displacement when the drive is switched on $f(t)=1$ as it would be instantaneous for the qubits.
-Similarly, after the cavity reaches the steady state and it is switched off ($f(t)=0$), the dynamics in Eq.~(\ref{alphaEq}) predicts an exponential decay of $\alpha(t)$ with rate $\sim \kappa$.
-In the bad cavity limit we can also approximate this emptying of the cavity as instantaneous for the qubit and thus $\alpha(t)\approx 0$ for $f(t)=0$.}
+Equation (\ref{master_displaced_noRWA}) is very efficient to perform numerical simulations of the dynamics in the case of strong cavity driving \changeByMing{$|\Omega_0|\gg \kappa_m, |\omega_c^m-\omega_d|$} because most of the cavity photons can be taken into account by the classical field \changeByMing{$\alpha_m(t)$}, and the fluctuations are only weakly populated, \changeByMing{$\langle\delta a_m^{\dagger}\delta a_m\rangle\ll 1$}. \changeByMing{The steady state solution of Eq.~(\ref{multimodealphaeq}) with $f(t)=1$ is given by $\alpha_{\rm ss,m}=-i\Omega_0/(\kappa_m/2-i\Delta_m)$, with $\Delta_m=\omega_d-\omega_c^m$ the detuning of the $m$-th mode with respect to the cavity drive.
+This implies that only a few cavity modes with $\omega_c^m\sim \omega_d$ have a significant displacement $\alpha_m$ during evolution.} In addition, we consider that all cavity modes are weakly coupled to the emitters, \changeByMing{which are nearly resonant to the cavity drive, i.e.~$g_{j,m}\ll\omega_q^j\approx\omega_d$}, so the dynamics of the system can be further simplified by applying the rotating wave approximation (RWA) to the Hamiltonian in Eq.~(\ref{Ham_displaced_noRWA}).
+On the one hand, we can approximate the qubit-fluctuation coupling as \changeByMing{ } On the other hand, the cavity-mediated driving on the qubits can also be simplified by applying RWA as \changeByMing{ where $|\alpha_{\rm ss, m}|=\Omega_0/\sqrt{(\kappa_m/2)^2+\Delta_m^2}$ and $\phi_m={\rm Arctan}(2\Delta_m/\kappa_m)-\pi/2$} are the steady state amplitude and phase of the cavity displacement, respectively, and $f(t)$ is a step function profile.
+To demonstrate this last approximation (\ref{RWAdrive}), we first assume the square pulse is switched on $f(t)=1$ and the cavity is initially empty $\alpha_m(0)=0$.
+Then, the solution of the classical equation (\ref{alphaEq}) for \changeByMing{$\alpha_m(t)$} reads \changeByMing{ } where we have also used the inequalities \changeByMing{$|\Delta_m|,\kappa_m\ll \omega_d$} valid for our parameter conditions.
+The first term in (\ref{f1sol}) reaches the steady state value \changeByMing{$\sim|\alpha_{\rm ss, m}|e^{-i(\omega_d t-\phi_m)}$} in a timescale $\sim 1/\kappa_m$ and the second term causes the fast but low amplitude oscillation observed in Fig.~\ref{fig:dynamics}(a).
+Even for a large driving strength $\Omega_0\gtrsim \omega_d$, the second term can be neglected with respect to the first when \changeByMing{$|\alpha_{\rm ss, m}|\gg 1$} as it is the case for our parameters.
+Since in bad cavity limit (\ref{weakcouplingbadcavity}) the timescale for the qubit dynamics is much longer than \changeByMing{$\sim 1/\kappa_m$}, we can use the steady state value \changeByMing{$\alpha_m(t)\approx |\alpha_{\rm ss}|e^{-i(\omega_d t-\phi_m)}$} to approximate the cavity displacement when the drive is switched on $f(t)=1$ as it would be instantaneous for the qubits.
+Similarly, after the cavity reaches the steady state and it is switched off ($f(t)=0$), the dynamics in Eq.~(\ref{alphaEq}) predicts an exponential decay of \changeByMing{$\alpha_m(t)$} with rate \changeByMing{$\sim \kappa_m$.} In the bad cavity limit we can also approximate this emptying of the cavity as instantaneous for the qubit and thus \changeByMing{$\alpha_m(t)\approx 0$} for $f(t)=0$. \change{In summary, under the above approximations we have \changeByMing{$\alpha_m(t)\approx |\alpha_{\rm ss, m}|e^{-i(\omega_d t-\phi_m)}f(t)$} so that when replacing it in the last term of Eq.~(\ref{Ham_displaced_noRWA}), and applying RWA provided \changeByMing{$g_{j ,m}|\alpha_{\rm ss, m}|\ll \omega_c^m,\omega_q^j\approx\omega_d$}, we obtain Eq.~(\ref{RWAdrive}).
+Replacing Eqs.~(\ref{RWAcoup})-(\ref{RWAdrive}) in (\ref{Ham_displaced_noRWA}), and going to a rotating frame with respect to the cavity drive frequency $\omega_d$, the dynamics of the system in the displaced picture is finally given by the master equation (\ref{master_displaced_noRWA}) with the RWA Hamiltonian,} \changeByMing{ } \changeByMing{Here, $\Omega_{\rm cm}^j=\sum_{\omega_c^m\sim\omega_d}g_{j, m}|\alpha_{\rm ss, m}|$ is the multi-mode generalization of the cavity-mediated driving} in Eq.~(\ref{cm_Omega}) and we have also absorbed the constant phase \changeByMing{$\phi_m$} in the definition of the qubit and fluctuation operators.
+The qubit detunings read $\delta_j=\omega_d-\omega_q^j$ as in the main text.